madvoid/SimpleNet/README.md

 The data used for testing are as follows:

-- House dataset pulled from matlab
+- House dataset pulled from Matlab
-- Building dataset pulled from matlab
+- Building dataset pulled from Matlab